Financial-Times/origami/apps/website/_posts/2022-03-30-newsletter.md

 ## Special Thanks

-Special thanks this week goes to Joanna Kao from the data journalism team for her work migrating the [g-audio](https://registry.origami.ft.com/components/g-audio@2.0.1) from Bower to npm, and making a number of other improvements to bring it inline with current Origami standards.
+Special thanks this week goes to Joanna Kao from the data journalism team for her work migrating the [g-audio](https://registry.origami.ft.com/components/g-audio@2.0.1) component from Bower to npm, and making a number of other improvements to bring it inline with current Origami standards.
 Thanks Joanna!

 ## Broader update